How Much Does Homeowners Insurance Cost in New York?

 Valuable items, particularly jewelry, often come with an optional buyer’s protection plan offered by the merchant.

-Whether or not you should sign up for this option will depend on the provisions of the plan.
+Whether or not you should sign up for this option will depend on the plan's provisions.

-The third way is to simply purchase a policy that has a broader blanket coverage for specific categories.
+The third way is to purchase a policy with broader blanket coverage for specific categories.

 Your fourth option is to add a “floater” or “rider” to your policy.